pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Mage
 Assume the opponent is playing Quest.

 Secret.
-You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Gluttonous Ooze, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand).
+You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker.
+Don't keep any card that costs more than 4 mana.
 Reno Jackson could be a good choice if you have The Coin or if you have a crazy hand!
 Try to Mass Dispell or Potion of Madness his Mad Scientist and be careful of Duplicate.
 You don't want him to Duplicate his Battlecry burst minions!
 Sometimes it is okay to don't destroy the opponent's Aluneth.
 If you have the adventage and your opponent has few cards in his deck you should let Aluneth destroy him.
 Save Anduin for his 5-5 minions, normally the regular Priest hero power is better than the DK hero power.
+Try to Dirty Rat when you can destroy the minion that will be pulled.
+Sometimes I Dirty Rat on turn two if I'm sure the opponent plays Secret.

 Quest and RQM.
 If you Zephrys to destroy Ice Block, I recommend you to play Mindrender Illucia after to prevent the opponent's Reno Jackson.